zemian/zemian.github.io/readme.md

   npm run dev
   open http://localhost:8080/

-Add new Markdown post in `src/posts` folder.
-See https://www.markdownguide.org/
+Add new Markdown file under `src/blog/<year>` folder.
+Use `<MM-DD>_<slugify-title>` as filename format.
+When generating output, the filename is not used though.
+It uses the FrontMatter with `title` and `date` as minimal variables.

+See https://www.markdownguide.org/ more on how to create Markdown files.

 ## Publishing site

-  ELEVENTY_ENV=prod npm run build
+  npm run build

 The output of the site is in `docs` folder.
 We will commit this folder into Git so it can be published as GitHub Pages.